MihaelaVacarus/MS1-You-Plant-It/README.md

 The project can be [cloned](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [forked](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo).
 For more information on how to do so, please follow the links.

 ## Credits

+### Code
+- Bootstrap has been used throughout the site for responsive elements and additional styling.
+- [Solution](https://youtu.be/hK_v6FNIFK0) provided by Product Designer Academy was used to keep footer at the bottom of the page.
+- Ian Lunn's class for hovering effects from [forked repository](https://ianlunn.github.io/Hover/).
+- Inspiration for contact form from [Pro Web](https://youtu.be/wIH86qpmsKo) Youtube tutorial.

+### Content

+All content was written by the developer.

+### Media
+- All images are sourced from [Pexels](https://www.pexels.com/), a free stock media library.
+- All icons are sourced from [FontAwesome](https://fontawesome.com/).
+- The logo has been designed using [FreeLogoDesign](https://www.freelogodesign.org/).

+### Acknowledgements
+- My mentor Allen Thomas Varghese for his feedback and advice throughout the different phases of the project.
+- Slack community for technical support with my questions on Github version control commands.
+- CI for the interactive lessons that allowed me further build on that knowledge.